mbillingr/cheney-vm/README.md

 A virtual machine.

 - Scope: integer/pointer arithmetic (maybe later floats and strings) and memory management
-- There is no stack
+- There is no call stack
 - Functions never return
 - Copying Garbage Collection
 - Untyped during execution, but use simple type information for memory management